hectoramirez/Covid19/README.md

 # Live COVID-19 tracker with Airflow

-> **Note:** The app is no longer live and maintained.
+> **Note:** The app is no longer live or maintained.
 To run it locally you may clone the
 > repository, install all requirements in `requirements.txt`, and do
 > ```
 > streamlit run 3.0App.py